cako/blog/_posts/2018-03-09-julia-fortran.md

 ccall((:dot, "./basic_example.so"), ...
 {% endhighlight %}

-Unfortunately that is not the case: one must use Fortran symbol name of the function, which is unlikely to be `dot` as Fortran [generates mangled names](https://en.wikipedia.org/wiki/Name_mangling#Fortran).
+Unfortunately that is not the case: one must use the Fortran symbol name of the function, which is unlikely to be `dot` as Fortran [generates mangled names](https://en.wikipedia.org/wiki/Name_mangling#Fortran).
 In order to address that we must find the symbol name.
-A quick way to do that in Linux is to use the `nm` command, which lists the names of symbols in a library:
+A quick way to do that in Linux is to use the [`nm`](https://en.wikipedia.org/wiki/Nm_\(Unix\)) command, which lists the names of symbols in a binary:

 {% highlight bash %}
 nm basic_example.so | grep dot